Your Directors are pleased to present their report and financial statements for thefinancial year ended 31st March 2020. FINANCIAL RESULTS

-All the recommendations of the Audit Committee have been accepted by the Board of Directorsof the Company.
+All recommendations of the Audit Committee have been accepted by the Board of Directorsof the Company.

-Your Directors state:
+Your Directors state that:

-that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company
+the proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company

-that proper systems had been devised to ensure compliance with the provisions ofall applicable laws and such systems were adequate and operating effectively.
+the proper systems had been devised to ensure compliance with the provisions ofall applicable laws and such systems were adequate and operating effectively.